blokadaorg/five-android/README.md

 # Blokada 5

-Blokada 5 is the next generation of the well known open source mobile ad blocker and privacy app.
+Blokada 5 is the well known open source mobile ad blocker and privacy app.

 Want to try it out? **[Click here to download Blokada](https://go.blokada.org/download_section)**.

+## Difference to Blokada 6

+There is also Blokada 6 with cloud adblocking (as opposed to on-device adblocking of Blokada 5).
+It works better for most users, but requires a subscription.
+[Click here to open Google Play Store](https://go.blokada.org/play_cloud).

+Both editions are being developed independently.
+See our main Github page for the source code.

 ## Getting started